-- 17.1 An employee who is dismissed on redundancy grounds, and received a voluntary (enhanced) redundancy payment, may be considered for re-employment to posts within the Council after a period of one calendar year has elapsed since the date of termination of employment. - 17.2 If an employee is dismissed on compulsory redundancy grounds he/she may be considered for re-employment to any post within the Council after the minimum statutory period of four weeks has elapsed.
+- 17.1 Any employee, up to and including Chief Officer, who: - was dismissed on redundancy grounds, and has received a voluntary (enhanced) redundancy payment, or - has received any payment in relation to the termination of their employment may be considered for re-employment by the Council after a period of one calendar year has elapsed since the date of termination of employment.

+17.2 If an employee is dismissed on compulsory redundancy grounds he/she may be considered for re-employment to any post within the Council after the minimum statutory period of four weeks has elapsed.